DevAthul-88/whiteboard-app/README.md

 ### Realtime Whiteboard

-- Canvas rendering is handled via **React-Konva**, which wraps Konva’s 2D canvas API with React components.
+- Canvas rendering is handled via **React-Konva**, which wraps Konva's 2D canvas API with React components.
 - Drawing actions (e.g., strokes, shapes) are persisted and/or broadcast via Supabase, allowing multiple users to see updates in realtime.